+Electricity

-Electricity Repair category 2 Notes Sections of the electrical installation are of an older style.
-It is good practice to have the system checked and upgraded in accordance with current standard and codes of practice by a qualified electrician.
-It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
+Repair category 2

+Notes The original installation is retained and is likely to be reaching the end of its normal life expectancy.
+It is good practice to have the system checked and upgraded in accordance with current standards and codes of practice by a qualified electrician.
+It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
+The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

-Gas

-Repair category 1

-Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
-Please note that the gas meter should not be positioned close to the electricity meter and/or electrical distribution equipment (or any other ignition source) unless separated by a fire-resistant partition.
+Gas Repair category 1 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
+Current good practice states that gas pipes and meters should be positioned in areas with good accessibility and should be spaced at least 150mm (6 inches) from electricity meters, switchboards, electric cables, sockets, telecommunication cables, consumer units and/or any other conductors.

 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant visible defects.
-There was some evidence of deterioration to the silicon seal around the bath.

 Heating and hot water

 Repair category 1

 Notes No significant visible defects.
-It is good practice to have the heating system checked on change of occupancy and annually thereafter by a gas safe engineer.
+The boiler is approximately thirteen years old.
+It is good practice to have the heating system checked on change of occupancy and annually thereafter by a Gas Safe engineer.